Picovoice/pico-cookbook/recipes/document-qa/android/README.md

 ## AccessKey

-AccessKey is your authentication and authorization token for deploying Picovoice SDKs, including picoLLM.
+AccessKey is your authentication and authorization token for deploying Picovoice SDKs.
 Anyone who is using Picovoice needs to have a valid AccessKey.
 You must keep your AccessKey secret.
-You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the LLM inference is running 100% offline and completely free for open-weight models.
+You would need internet connectivity to validate your AccessKey with Picovoice license servers, even though the inference is running 100% offline.
 Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives a unique AccessKey.

 ## picoLLM Model